DearCM1/South-Island-Recipes/recipes/brownies.md

 ### **Cooking**

-8. Cook in oven for 55 minutes, rotating the tin 180° halfway through to ensure even heat distribution.
+8. Cook in oven for 50 minutes, rotating the tin 180° halfway through to ensure even heat distribution.

-9. After the elapsed time, poke the centre of the brownie with a probe to see if any mix sticks to the probe.
+9. After the elapsed time, poke the centre of the brownie with a probe to see if any mix sticks to the probe (**see notes**).
 If so, place back in the oven and retest.

 10. Cool in the tin for 2 hours then cover the tin with foil and leave over night, cutting the brownies into 9 equal squares the next day.